Lipeng-Robotics/pose_reconstruction_and_retargeting/README.md

      pip install -r requirements.txt
      ```
 2. Prepare SMPLH fbx model
-   Follow the [SMPL-X Blender Add-On Tutorial](https://www.youtube.com/watch?v=DY2k29Jef94) to export the smplh skinned mesh (For convenience, you can export and use the smplx skinned mesh.
+   Follow the [SMPL-X Blender Add-On Tutorial](https://www.youtube.com/watch?v=DY2k29Jef94) to export the Tpose smplh skinned mesh as a rigged model (For convenience, you can export and use the smplx skinned mesh.
 In this step, smplh and smplx meshes are equivalent as we aim to transfer human motion to .fbx formate animation).
 Save the female skinned mesh `smplx-female.fbx` and male skinned mesh `smplx-male.fbx` to the folder `./FBX_model`.
 3. File structure:
     ```
     SMPL-to-FBX-main